joakim/entofu/README.md

 - `U+BFFFE` ⟷ `U+C000E`
 - `U+BFFFF` ⟷ `U+C000F`

-When detofuing, the substitute code points must be translated back to noncharacters before reading their binary data.
+When detofuing, any substitute code points encountered must be replaced with their respective noncharacters before reading their binary data.

 ### Padding